 In addition to the Gift Card Program and Food Pantry, Nourish still holds its annual Free Store in October.
 The Free Store offers head-to-toe winter outerwear for families to come in and choose.
 Students leave completely outfitted for the cold months.

-In partnership with generous local chefs Liza Atkinson of Nosh & Gather, Valerie Fauer of Valerie’s French Kitchen, and 2nd Harvest/MN Central Kitchen @Chowgirls, Nourish provides meals to 20 - 30 families every week.
+In partnership with generous local chefs Liza Atkinson of Nosh & Gather, Valerie Fauer of Valerie’s French Kitchen, and Kitchen Coalition/2nd Harvest, Nourish provides meals to 15 - 20 families every week.